-At a glance: GitLab has both an official built-in MCP server (15 tools, Premium/Ultimate tier) and a thriving community ecosystem led by zereight/gitlab-mcp (1.2k stars, 100+ tools).
-GitLab’s official server was introduced as an experiment in GitLab 18.3, promoted to beta in 18.6, and supports the 2025-03-26 and 2025-06-18 MCP protocol specifications as of 18.7.
+At a glance: GitLab has both an official built-in MCP server (15 tools, Premium/Ultimate tier) and a thriving community ecosystem led by zereight/gitlab-mcp (1.4k stars, 100+ tools).
+GitLab’s official server was introduced as an experiment in GitLab 18.3, promoted to beta in 18.6, and has received continuous updates through 18.11 (April 2026) — adding pipeline management, label search, protocol specification support, and configurable tool prefixing.
+GitLab also acts as an MCP client since 18.8 (GA): Duo Agentic Chat can connect outward to external MCP servers (Jira, Slack, Confluence, etc.) as part of the Duo Agent Platform.
 It uses OAuth 2.0 Dynamic Client Registration — AI tools self-register and request authorization to access GitLab data.
 Community servers extend coverage with 80-100+ tools across merge requests, pipelines, issues, wikis, releases, and more.
 The Anthropic reference server (@modelcontextprotocol/server-gitlab) has been archived to servers-archived since GitLab’s official server superseded it.

 GitLab is a $955M+ TTM revenue public company (NASDAQ: GTLB) with a ~$4-5B market cap and 2,700+ employees.
 It serves as both a Git hosting platform and a complete DevSecOps platform with built-in CI/CD, container registry, security scanning, and more.
 GitLab is not a member of the Agentic AI Foundation (AAIF), though it actively supports MCP integration through its Duo AI platform.